-- phase 1 covers 2014-2020;

-- phase 2 extends from 2021-2030; and

-- phase 3 extends from 2031-2050.
+Phase 1: 2014-2020 Phase 2: 2021-2030 Phase 3: 2031-2050

 Many of the programmatic recommendations from phase I have been implemented since adoption of the ZWP.
 See the appendix for the list of different strategies.

 The following table depicts the most recent five years of data on refuse and recycling collection service in Oberlin (all measurements in tons):